tpmmthomas/poml-simulation/README.md

   --output experiments/results/diffusion-demo
 ```

-That difficulty is `2^256`: every completed pair wins, making this a bounded
+The difficulty is `2^256`, so every completed pair wins.
+Setup downloads an
-integration check.
-Setup downloads an SRS and produces about 9 GiB of proving
+SRS and creates about 9 GiB of proving-key data; setup and proving take minutes
-key data with the tested EZKL version.
-Setup and proofs take minutes, depending
-on hardware.
+on the tested hardware.

+### GPT-2 with DeepProve

-**GPT-2 / DeepProve (CUDA).**  This runs PoML with GPT-2 small and the DeepProve proving scheme.
-Acces to CUDA gpu is assumed.
+This backend uses GPT-2 small and the pinned DeepProve worker.
+It requires CUDA,
+Rust, and the pinned nightly toolchain.

 ```bash
 pip install -e '.[deepprove,experiments]'